proof-of-capital/TON/README.md

 4. If necessary, add arguments.
 5. Click the **Execute** button to perform the request.

-**We recommend** always using the getter functions before performing operations to check the expected results.
+**We recommend** always using getter functions before performing operations to verify the expected results.

 ---

 ## Contact Information

-For any questions, please contact us via the contact details listed on the website [proofofcapital.org](https://proofofcapital.org).
+For any questions, please contact us using the details provided on the website [proofofcapital.org](https://proofofcapital.org).

-We have passed the second audit, which will be published for the current version of the contract.
-We are currently preparing to release the next version, which will take into account all auditors' recommendations.
-An example operating on this version of the contract is available [at this link](https://tonviewer.com/EQBGN2w9fUVNfJ0IBKDQ2vVy6S_lDug4q1UYdRhkFA-r_POK).
+In early February, we passed a second audit, which was published in the previous version of the contract.
+An example of a working contract based on the second version is available [here](https://tonviewer.com/EQBGN2w9fUVNfJ0IBKDQ2vVy6S_lDug4q1UYdRhkFA-r_POK).

----
+Now we have released the third version of the contract (current), taking into account all the wishes of users and clients, and have also successfully passed a third audit, which will be published for the current version of the contract.

-**Attention!** Sending coins directly to the contract and conducting transactions without prior analysis of the getter functions' output may lead to loss of funds.
-Always check the address and use the provided methods for interacting with the contract.
+Follow important news and updates on our Telegram channel: [@pocorg](https://t.me/pocorg).